vanakenm/twiceupon/README.md

 ## Later

+Models: Episode array - text with placeholders, name, data (code/value of what's needed there)
+- If no episode create the first one
+- When down arrow - go to next episode or create
+- If not at episode 1, show top arrow to (next/previous)

+Data

-Tech: save all results as a simple array that could be locally save (local storage or even url param)
+- save all results as a simple array that could be locally save (local storage or even url param)

-### Events
+- or as "token" that can be send again to url (token=XXX -> recreate story)

 ### Sub region & rulers

 ### Relations

 ### Factions

+### Events

+- Place events
+- People events
+- Relation events
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).